mittoalb/word2rst/README.md

-# Word2RST – Offline WYSIWYG Editor to reStructuredText
+# Word2RST – WYSIWYG Editor to reStructuredText

 This project is a **fully offline** WYSIWYG HTML editor that instantly converts styled text, tables, links, images, and more into **reStructuredText (.rst)** format.